 Members of the Polish Electricity Association (PKEE) are actively involved in the reduction of greenhouse gas emissions and further development of renewables.

-PGE Group wants to offer 100% of green energy in 2050 based on the development of offshore wind energy (2.5 GW of offshore capacity by 2030), photovoltaic installations and onshore wind farms.
-Enea, in turn, is looking for partnerships to build offshore wind farms to achieve its long-term strategy of quadrupling the share of renewable energy by 2030.
-TAURON, meanwhile, is planning to increase the share of low- and zero-emission sources in its generation mix to over 65% and reduce CO2 emissions by 50% by 2030.
-The company is also exploring the possibility of investing in offshore wind farms as part of its updated 'TAURON's Green Turn' strategy.
-Energa is also taking similar actions and is participating in the construction of 1.2 GW of offshore wind farms, which is being carried out by its main shareholder PKN Orlen.
+PGE Capital Group aims to have a fully green energy portfolio by 2050 based on offshore (2.5 GW by 2030), PV and onshore projects.
+Enea is looking for partnership opportunities to build offshore wind farms to pursue its Long Term Strategy goals (fourfold increase of RES by 2030).
+Tauron is increasing the share of low- and zero-emission sources in its generation mix to over 65% and reducing its CO2 emissions by 50% by 2030, as well as exploring the possibilities of offshore investments under the “Tauron Green Turn” update of its strategic directions.
+Energa is participating in the construction of 1.2 GW in offshore wind farms, carried out by its shareholder PKN Orlen.

 Financial stability as a key enabler of renewable energy sources development